Barangay Ginebra San Miguel: 1991–1996: Ginebra San Miguel/Tondeña Rhum 65

 In the Commissioner's Cup, NBA veteran Chris King became a replacement in time for the semis of the tournament.
 Gordon's met sister-team San Miguel in an elimination semifinal match.
 It was a true classic game that went to double overtime.
 The Boars were down by five in the dying seconds of regulation then came back to tie the game and win it double overtime period.
 The Boars won, 106–100, in what is considered their longest playoff game to clinch the second finals berth.
 In the finals, Gordon's Gin eventually defeated Alaska in six games for the 1997 PBA Commissioner's Cup trophy, their first title in six years.
 This was their 4th over-all title and the last under Jaworski.
 Aquino was named Finals MVP.
 During this time, Jaworski thanked Gordon's fans for their support.
 Expectations were high for the Governors' Cup, but they were eliminated by Sta.
 Lucia in the quarterfinals.

 Jaworski resigns

 In 1998, Jaworski ran for a senatorial seat for the elections which he won by a lot of votes.
 This led to a conflict between Jaworski's role in the Senate and his role as coach of Ginebra (named during the Commissioner's Cup).
 Assistant Rino Salazar was named as interim coach at one point.
 Ginebra still struggled despite the addition of Bong Alvarez to the team.
 That year, Danding Cojuangco regained ownership of San Miguel Corporation.
 One of the moves the team made was adding Allan Caidic from San Miguel Beer.
 This caused a rift between Jaworski and the new SMC management because he was not informed of the move.
 In a press conference held at the Senate, Jaworski resigned as player-coach of the Gins.
 Jaworski was considered the oldest basketball player on any roster at 52 years of age during this time before he retired.

-Barangay Ginebra Kings and the "Fast and the Furious" era (1999–2017)
+1999: Renaming as the Barangay Ginebra Kings

 In 1999, the team was then officially called Barangay Ginebra Kings.
 In the All-Filipino, the Barangay Ginebra Kings only managed to finish 8th in the eliminations, and needed to win twice against the first-seeded Mobiline Phone Pals and Asi Taulava in a "David and Goliath" elimination game.
 The Kings managed to force a knockout game, winning the first game.
 In the decider, the Kings came back from a 20-point deficit and David's off-balance game-winner resulted in one of the biggest upsets in league history to advance to the next round.
 Taulava was even seen crying in disappointment after the game when he failed to stop the smaller but quicker David.
 In the semis, they were eliminated by eventual champion Formula Shell that was marred by a scuffle in Game 2 of the series.
+A total of PhP 235,000 was slapped on 16 players and one official from both teams.
+Shell's Jay Mendoza was fined PhP 40,000, while Ginebra players Noli Locsin, Elmer Lago and Boy Valera were fined PhP 20,000 each.